 About The Author

-Stina was active as a professional dancer for 21 years but she was forced to slow down her dancing after ACL surgery in both knees.
-She is now back to her roots, with her beloved horses and also enjoys daily nature walks with her two adorable dogs, Max and Abigail.
+Stina was active as a professional dancer for 21 years but she was forced to slow down a bit after ACL surgery in both knees and is now enjoying dancing as a hobby.
+Stina also loves her daily nature walks with her two adorable dogs, Max and Abigail.

 Stina has the gift of being able to receive communication from the spirit and extraterrestrial world which she also loves sharing with her readers.